kaiachain/kaia-design-system/README.md

 # Kaia Design System

-This is the Kaia Design System built with React and styled-components, using Yarn for package management and building the project.
+This is the Kaia Design System built with React and emotion/styled, using Yarn for package management and building the project.
 The kit includes a variety of reusable UI components and SVG icons.

 ## Features

 - **React Components**: Modular and reusable React components.
-- **Styled-Components**: Utilizes styled-components for styling.
+- **@emotion/styled**: Utilizes @emotion/styled for styling.
 - **SVG Icons**: Easy inclusion and use of SVG icons with automatic imports.
 - **TypeScript**: Strongly typed components using TypeScript.